Happyr/service-mocking/README.md

 ## Limitations

-This trick will not work if you have two different PHP processes, i.e. you are running your tests with Panther, Selenium etc.
+This trick will not work if you have two different PHP processes, i.e. you are running your tests with Panther, Selenium etc. or if your service is final.